 If you want a dog that is affectionate but independent to complete your family, then look no further than the Rhodesian Ridgeback.
 These dogs are highly active and make the perfect hunting dog and family pet all in one, as long as you can handle their big personality and their need for stimulation to keep their mind sharp.
-Although they can be a bit strong-willed, Rhodesian Ridgebacks are incredibly loyal dogs who are protective and watchful over the entire family.
+Although they can be a bit strong-willed, Rhodesian Ridgebacks are incredibly loyal dogs that are protective and watchful over the entire family.

 24 – 27 inches